Close Button

 Using equity to buy an investment property

 Once you know how much useable equity you have in your home, you may be able to use this equity to purchase an investment property.
+Leveraging your useable equity to buy an investment property is a great way to build wealth.
+There are several methods to borrow against the equity in your home to buy another property which we have outlined below.

 Home loan top-up or increase

+A home loan top-up is one of the most common ways to borrow against the equity in your property.
 This involves getting your lender to increase your existing home loan limit to give you the funds (rather than saving for a cash deposit).
+A top-up of funds is deposited into your account as cash, where you can then use the funds to secure your investment property.

 Supplementary loan account